HL7/davinci-crd/input/pagecontent/background.md

 * *Direct connection?* - Yes - it was presumed that CRD client systems could connect directly either with the payer or with a payer-provided service.
 * *Consumer initiates?* - Yes - the provider system needing decision support would trigger the support, because only the provider system would know when support was needed.
 * *Human intervention?* - No - there was no expectation that a human would need to be involved on the data source (payer) side to determine what guidance should be provided.
 The requirement was for real-time guidance, which meant any guidance provided had to be automatic.
-* *Is data pre-existing?* - No - in decision support, we're generating context-specific guidance that didn't previously exist, even if some of the resources pointed to might have been pre-existing.
+* *Is data pre-existing?* - No - in decision support, we are generating context-specific guidance that did not previously exist, even if some of the resources pointed to might have been pre-existing.
 * *CDS Hooks?* - Yes - CDS Hooks were a good fit for the workflow we needed.
 There was no need to define custom operations or messages to meet our use cases.

-NOTE: Because of the sensitivity around disclosure of clinical information to payer-controlled systems during the clinical workflow process, this IG imposes a number of safeguards around the use of the selected CDS Hooks technology to help ensure that providers and their systems have an appropriate degree of control over disclosure and that information can't be used in inappropriate ways.
+NOTE: Because of the sensitivity around disclosure of clinical information to payer-controlled systems during the clinical workflow process, this IG imposes a number of safeguards around the use of the selected CDS Hooks technology to help ensure that providers and their systems have an appropriate degree of control over disclosure and that information cannot be used in inappropriate ways.